atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 </Layout>
 ```

-In this file we create a collection using the CollectionBuilder.
-We set property to `is-a` and value to `blogpost` to get a list of all blogposts in the drive.
+In this file, we create a collection using the CollectionBuilder.
+We set `property` to `is-a` and value to `blogpost` to get a list of all blog posts in the drive.
 We set `sort-by` to `published-at` so the list is sorted by publish date.
-Then we `sort-desc` to true so the list is sorted from newest to oldest.
+Then we set `sort-desc` to true so the list is sorted from newest to oldest.

 We get an array of the post subjects using the `blogCollection.getAllMembers()`.
-Then in the layout we map over this array and render a `<BlogCard />` for each of the subjects.
+Then in the layout, we map over this array and render a `<BlogCard />` for each of the subjects.

 Save and navigate to `localhost:4321/blog` and you should see the new blog page.

 ![](img/9-3.webp)

-Clicking on the links brings you to a 404 page because we haven't actually made the blog content pages yet so lets do that now.
+Clicking on the links brings you to a 404 page because we haven't actually made the blog content pages yet so let's do that now.

 Our content pages will live on `https://<your domain>/blog/<title-slug>` so we need to use a route parameter to determine what blog post to show.
-In Astro this is done with square brackets in the file name.
+In Astro, this is done with square brackets in the file name.

 Create a file in `src/pages/blog` called `[slug].astro`.
 If you add some markup to the page and try to navigate to it you will get the following error:

 ![](img/9-4.webp)

 This is because by default Astro generates all pages at build time (called: Static Site Generation) and since this is a dynamic route it needs to know what pages there will be during the build process.
-This is fixed by exporting a `getStaticPaths` function that returns a list of all urls the route can have.
+This is fixed by exporting a `getStaticPaths` function that returns a list of all URLs the route can have.

-The other downside of static site generation is that in order to see any changes made in your data the site needs to be rebuild.
-Most hosting providers like Netlify and Vercel make this very easy so this might not be a big problem for you but if you have a content team that is churning out multiple units of content a day rebuilding each time is not viable solution.
+The other downside of static site generation is that to see any changes made in your data the site needs to be rebuilt.
+Most hosting providers like Netlify and Vercel make this very easy so this might not be a big problem for you but if you have a content team that is churning out multiple units of content a day rebuilding each time is not a viable solution.

 Luckily Astro also supports Server side rendering (SSR).
 This means that it will render the page on the server when a user navigates to it.
-When SSR is enabled you won't have to tell Astro what pages to build and therefor the `getStaticPaths` function can be skipped.
+When SSR is enabled you won't have to tell Astro what pages to build and therefore the `getStaticPaths` function can be skipped.
 Changes in the data will also reflect on your website without needing to rebuild.
 This guide will continue to use Static Site Generation however but feel free to enable SSR if you want to, if you did you can skip the next section about `getStaticPaths`.
 For more info on SSR and how to enable it check out [The Astro Docs](https://docs.astro.build/en/guides/server-side-rendering/).

 ### Generating routes with getStaticPaths()